The Rolls-Royce Serenity

 More than just Silk

-Smoked Cherrywood continues the Oriental theme within the cabin, applied the Serenity’s door cappings, dash fascia and rear centre console, but further embellished by another beautiful Far-Eastern wood – Bamboo – with the highly skilled application of Bamboo cross-banding.
+Smoked Cherrywood continues the Oriental theme within the cabin, applied the Serenity’s door cappings, dash fascia, and rear center console, but further embellished by another beautiful Far-Eastern wood - Bamboo - with the highly skilled application of Bamboo cross-banding.

 In addition, the blossom motif from the silk is recreated through the finest marquetry on the rear door cappings through the use of Mother of Pearl, which is laser-cut and hand-applied, petal by petal into the wood.
 Mother of Pearl is created when two substances, one mineral and the other organic, combine.
 Tiny hexagonal plates of aragonite, a form of calcium carbonate, are arranged in layers alternating with conchiolin, a flexible protein similar to silk that is secreted by the mollusk.

 This theme is continued in the driver’s compartment of the car with Mother of Pearl applied to the face of Bespoke Serenity’s clock and the driver’s instrument dials.
-This Mother of Pearl face is etched with concentric circles redolent of the raked gravel seen in Japanese gardens, and is inlaid with hand-applied rubies which echo the colour of the hand-painted flowers in the silk lining.
+This Mother of Pearl's face is etched with concentric circles redolent of the raked gravel seen in Japanese gardens and is inlaid with hand-applied rubies that echo the color of the hand-painted flowers in the silk lining.

 Continuing the theme of ultimate luxury, the luggage compartment of Serenity is lined in Arctic White leather with an Arctic White carpet.
 As a final touch, two parasols featuring the Serenity motif are held by Bespoke leather loops incorporated into the boot lid.